Swin Transformer for Fast MRI: Acknowledgement

 \section{Acknowledgement}

-This work was supported in part by the UK Research and Innovation Future Leaders Fellowship [MR/V023799/1], in part by the Medical Research Council [MC/PC/21013], in part by the European Research Council Innovative Medicines Initiative [DRAGON, H2020-JTI-IMI2 101005122], in part by the AI for Health Imaging Award [CHAIMELEON, H2020-SC1-FA-DTS-2019-1 952172], in part by the British Heart Foundation [Project Number: TG/18/5/34111, PG/16/78/32402], in part by the Project of Shenzhen International Cooperation Foundation [GJHZ20180926165402083], in part by the Basque Government through the ELKARTEK funding program [KK-2020/00049], and in part by the consolidated research group MATHMODE [IT1294-19].
+This work was supported in part by the UK Research and Innovation Future Leaders Fellowship [MR/V023799/1], in part by the Medical Research Council [MC/PC/21013], in part by the European Research Council Innovative Medicines Initiative [DRAGON, H2020-JTI-IMI2 101005122], in part by the AI for Health Imaging Award [CHAIMELEON, H2020-SC1-FA-DTS-2019-1 952172], in part by the British Heart Foundation [Project Number: TG/18/5/34111, PG/16/78/32402], in part by the Project of Shenzhen International Cooperation Foundation [GJHZ20180926165402083], in part by the Basque Government through the ELKARTEK funding program [KK-2020/00049], in part by the consolidated research group MATHMODE [IT1294-19], and in part by the NVIDIA Academic Hardware Grants.